tornede/py_experimenter/docs/source/usage/database_credential_file.rst

         Standard:
           server: example.mysqlserver.com

 However, for security reasons, databases might only be accessible from a specific IP address.
 In these cases, one can use an ssh jumphost.
-This means that ``pyexperimenter`` will first connect to the ssh server that has access to the database and then connect to the database server from there.
+This means that ``PyExperimenter`` will first connect to the ssh server that has access to the database and then connect to the database server from there.
 This is done by adding an additional ``Ssh`` section to the database credential file.
 The following example shows how to connect to a database server using an SSH server with the address ``ssh_hostname`` and the port ``optional_ssh_port``.